-For birds transmittered in 2002, males (n = 10) staged 7-17 days (mean = 10) in the Beaufort Sea prior to fall molt migration at a mean distance from shore of $17 \pm 6$ km (SD) and a mean water depth of $11 \pm 7$ m, n = 94 location data points.
-Females (n = 11) staged 9-32 days (mean = 20) in the Beaufort Sea prior to molt migration at a mean distance from shore of $14 \pm 3$ km and a mean water depth of $8 \pm 5$ m, n = 174 location data points.
+For birds transmittered in 2002, males (n = 10) staged 7-17 days (mean = 10) in the Beaufort Sea prior to fall molt migration at a mean distance from shore of 17 ± 6 km (SD) and a mean water depth of 11 ± 7 m, n = 94 location data points.
+Females (n = 11) staged 9-32 days (mean = 20) in the Beaufort Sea prior to molt migration at a mean distance from shore of 14 ± 3 km and a mean water depth of 8 ± 5 m, n = 174 location data points.
 Males reached molting areas along the Chukotka Peninsula and Kamchatka Peninsula, Russia and St. Lawrence Island and Kuskokwim Bay, Alaska from 22 July through 12 August.
-Females reached molting areas along the Chukotka Peninsula, Alaska from 11 August through 18 September.
-Wintering locations for males included areas along the Chukotka Peninsula, and Kvichak Bay, the Alaska Peninsula, Chirikof Island, and Togiak Bay, Alaska.
-Wintering locations for females included areas along Karagin Bay and the Chukotka Peninsula, Alaska
+Females reached molting areas along the Chukotka Peninsula and Kamchatka Peninsula, Russia and St. Lawrence Island, the Arctic Coastal Plain and the Alaska Peninsula, Alaska from 11 August through 18 September.
+Wintering locations for males included areas along the Chukotka Peninsula, Kamchatka Peninsula, and Meynypil'gyno, Russia and Kvichak Bay, the Alaska Peninsula, Chirikof Island, and Togiak Bay, Alaska.
+Wintering locations for females included areas along Karagin Bay and the Chukotka Peninsula, Russia and the Kenai Peninsula, Kvichak Bay, Chirikof Island, and the Alaska Peninsula, Alaska